usmaanalii/javascript/JavaScript30/analysis.md

 ### event.propertyName

 When listening for `transitionend`, the event might return multiple results.
-Utilising `propertyName` you can respond to a transition of choice.
+Utilizing `propertyName` you can respond to a transition of choice.

 ``` javascript
 event.propertyName.includes('flex');